FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th March, 2021.md

 Circulated, report of the Senior Staff Officer, Housing Support Services, dated 5th

-February, 2021 setting out the position in relation the disposal of 0.046 hectares--- 2
+February, 2021 setting out the position in relation the disposal of 0.046 hectares
+---
+2

 situate at Loughill West, Co.
 Limerick to Nora & Bernadette Normile and the